-We have audited the financial statements of Pru Life Insurance Corporation of U.K. (a wholly-owned subsidiary of Prudential Corporation Holdings Limited) (the Company), which comprise the statement of financial position as at December 31, 2023, statement of comprehensive income, statement of changes in equity and statement of cash flows for the year ended December 31, 2023, and notes to the financial statements, including material accounting policy information.
+We have audited the financial statements of Pru Life Insurance Corporation of U.K. (a wholly-owned subsidiary of Prudential Corporation Holdings Limited) (the Company), which comprise the statements of financial position as at December 31, 2024 and 2023, statements of comprehensive income, statements of changes in equity and statements of cash flows for the years then ended, and notes to the financial statements, including material accounting policy information.

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Company as at December 31, 2023, and its financial performance and its cash flows for the year ended December 31, 2023 in accordance with Philippine Financial Reporting Standards (PFRSs).
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Company as at December 31, 2024 and 2023, and its financial performance and its cash flows for the years then ended in accordance with Philippine Financial Reporting Standards (PFRS) Accounting Standards.